-Bonus payments under the SMCIP for 2015 were determined pursuant to a fixed formula based on the achievement of two financial metrics-60% of the achievement was weighted to net income and the remaining 40% of the achievement was weighted to revenue.
+Bonus payments under the SMCIP for 2015 were determined pursuant to a fixed formula based on the achievement of two financial metrics-60% of the achievement was weighted to revenue.
 The 2015 bonus payout was determined by multiplying the aggregate percentage achievement of these two metrics by the bonus at target for each participant.
-Despite achievement that would have resulted in a cash bonus payout of 160% based on the revised metrics we established in June 2015, the bonus payments to our NEOs were then reduced by the Compensation Committee to approximately 125% (with the exception of one executive who received over 125% due to his performance during 2015 and his recent promotion).
+Despite achievement that would have resulted in a cash bonus payout of 160% based on the revised performance targets we established in June 2015, the bonus payments to our NEOs were then reduced by the Compensation Committee to approximately 125% (with the exception of one executive who received over 125% due to his performance during 2015 and his recent promotion).

-The 2015 performance metrics for the SMCIP, as well as the actual results of these financial measurements in 2015, were as follows:
+The revised performance targets for the SMCIP established in June 2015, as well as the actual results of these financial measurements in 2015, were as follows: